caoccao/deno_cli_lib/README.md

 Deno CLI Lib is Deno CLI as a Rust Library.
 It's designed for embedding Deno CLI into Rust applications or libraries.

+Why do I need this project?

+1. Deno doesn't expose Deno CLI as a Rust library.
+2. There are some CLI features no available at `deno_runtime`, `deno_core`, `deno_ops`.

 ## Usage

 ### Patch Deno